CSE151A-Project/151A-project/README.md

             return sentimentScore
          ```

-5. Fix perfect multicollinearity
+5. Fix perfect multicollinearity(not incorporated into our model)
    1. Perfect multicollinearity happens when one variable can be perfectly predicted from the others, causing issues in regression models by inflating the variance of the coefficient estimates, which can lead to a very large MSE.
 By setting drop_first=True, the function will drop the first level for each categorical variable.
 This effectively removes one dummy variable from each set of dummies derived from a categorical variable, thus eliminating the perfect multicollinearity that occurs when all dummy variables for a category are included.
       ```python
       df_encoded = pd.get_dummies(df, columns=['cleaning_fee','host_has_profile_pic', 'host_identity_verified', 'instant_bookable'], drop_first=True)
       ```

 6. Encoding
-   1. One-Hot Encoding:
+   1. One-Hot Encoding(not incorporated into our model):
       1. Categorical variables such as 'property_type', 'room_type', 'bed_type', 'cancellation_policy', 'city', 'cleaning_fee', 'host_has_profile_pic', 'host_identity_verified', and 'instant_bookable' were initially one-hot encoded.
 This process transforms categorical variables into a format that can be used in machine learning algorithms, creating separate binary columns for each category.
    2. KFold Target encoding:
-      1. Due to the high dimensionality encountered with one-hot encoding, we implemented K-Fold target encoding to mitigate the issue.
+      1. Due to the high dimensionality encountered with one-hot encoding, we implemented K-Fold target encoding to mitigate the issue and **we will use this encoding method to evaluate our models**.
 Target encoding is especially beneficial for neural network models.
 Where categorical features are replaced with the mean value of a target variable ('log_price') computed from each fold of the training data, to prevent data leakage.
    3. Leave One Out (LOO):
       1. Leave-One-Out (LOO) encoding is a form of target encoding that reduces overfitting by excluding the target value of the current row when calculating the category's mean target, thereby offering a more generalizable feature representation.
       <!-- 2.
 We tried LOO after target encoding, but obtained a MSE of 0.003 with our final model, which was dramastically lower than the prior MSE.
 We attemptted to find the reason that caused the reduction of the MSE but failed.
 Therefore, we decided not to ultilize this encoding technique until we find the reason. -->